andvenizelos/MyWebPage/content/project/internal-project13/index.md

   name: Follow
   url: https://x.com/andvenizelos

 summary:  Always a pleasure to return to the University of Bergen (UiB) , where I matured as a scientist during my PhD and postdoc years.
-🎉This time, I had the opportunity to present the latest advances of Oxford Nanopore Technologies and share our success stories.
-Grateful for the warm welcome and the invitation ; looking forward to more inspiring discussions!
+This time, I had the opportunity to present the latest advances of Oxford Nanopore Technologies and share our success stories.
+Grateful for the warm welcome and the invitation. looking forward to more inspiring discussions!